bemit/FormantaSass/README.md

 The project is under active development, compatibility with further versions could not be guaranteed at the moment.
-A lot of elements, functions and more could break in the near future due to refaotring and bugs which are needed to be fixed.
+A lot of elements, functions and more could break in the near future due to refactoring and bugs which are needed to be fixed.

 #FormantaSass
 A Sass Library with style output or not, complete themes could be build using only config values.